IanEdington/learn/data-and-algorithms/coursework.md

 ### Participation
 Weight: 5% of your final grade

-Due: ongoing throughout the course
+Post to the COMP 372 on a regular basis:
+- Answer the questions from the study guide
+- comment on answers
+- post questions regarding the learning material
+- respond to questions from other students

+At the end of the course, you will submit a summary of your participation activities to the Participation link under Assessments on the course home page.
 Before you write the examination, copy all discussion postings that demonstrate your participation activities into a document that you will upload here.
 Include an introductory paragraph (or more) where you reflect on what you gained and what you were able to impart to others in the class through this activity.

 ### Final Examination

 Weight: 25% of your final grade
-Due: Week 16

-You will be writing a final invigilated examination.
-See http://calendar.athabascau.ca/undergrad/current/page07_01.php for information on the arrangements you will need to make.
+You are allowed to use the textbook and published articles, but NOT allowed to use solution manuals, personal notes, or to consult with other people while writing this examination.

 If you have kept up with the course work and taken time to review feedback from your tutor on the marked assignments, with a little review of the main points, you should be ready to write the final examination.

 The final exam consists of five parts:

-Part I: True/False questions (15 questions, 30%)
+- Part I: True/False questions (15 questions, 30%)
-Part II: Short-answer questions (5 questions, 20%) Part III: Multiple-choice questions (10 questions, 30%) Part IV: Algorithm writing and analysis (2 questions, 10%) Part V: Proving (2 questions, 10%)
+- Part II: Short-answer questions (5 questions, 20%)
+- Part III: Multiple-choice questions (10 questions, 30%)
+- Part IV: Algorithm writing and analysis (2 questions, 10%)
+- Part V: Proving (2 questions, 10%)